This article was last updated on 11/19/25.

 DOWNLOAD NOW

-5. Testing and Listening
+5. Testing and listening

 Smart marketers don’t just send—they listen.
 Regularly test subject lines, formats, and send times.
 More importantly, monitor engagement trends to know when fatigue is creeping in.